-Jupyter notebook can be installed by using the PIP package by running the command pip install jupyter notebook.
-Once installation is complete, we can launch the Jupyter notebook using the command jupyter notebook and it will open in the default browser.
+Jupyter Notebook can be installed by using the PIP package by running the command pip install jupyter notebook.
+Once installation is complete, you can launch the Jupyter Notebook using the command jupyter notebook, and it will open in the default browser.